one-aalam/astro-me/README.md

 Astro Me is a minimal theme created to serve minimalistic personal portfolio needs.
 It ships with almost all the basic Astro components that you might need while creating light-weight, performant, personal portfolios, that focus on shipping less Javascript by default.

-It's hugely inspired by [Gatsby Intro](https://github.com/wkocjan/gatsby-theme-intro) and strives to remain light, while providing the basis for a beautiful, minimal blog.
+It's hugely inspired by [Gatsby Intro](https://github.com/wkocjan/gatsby-theme-intro) and strives to remain light, while providing the basis for a beautiful, minimal portfolio.
 It even supports features like "Dark Mode" and "Resume Download" on top.

 ## Features
 - __Minimal, Crisp, Markdown Ready__